 Leading the conversation on plant-based nutrition

 Guided by its Nutrition faculty, the School of Public Health hosts the International Congress on Vegetarian Nutrition (ICVN), the premiere scientific conference on the health effects of plant-based diets held every 5 years.
 The conference is designed to provide a review of the accumulated findings, and introduce theoretical concepts, practical applications, and implications of vegetarian dietary practices for both the prevention of disease and the promotion of health, as well as for the furthering of research endeavors.
-The theme for the 7th ICVN is Plant-foods for the health of people, populations and the planet.
+The theme for the 7th ICVN was Plant-foods for the health of people, populations and the planet.

 Who should consider this program?